Gordonjohnao/color-detection-using-machine-learning/README.md

 Colors Dataset

-The colors.csv file includes 865 color names along with their RGB and hex values.
+The colors.csv file includes 865 color names along with their RGB and hex values. this data sets are categorized according to color codes.